shuzhiquan/IRIC/README.md

 ## IRIC： Integrated R Library for Imbalanced Classification
 ### Introduction
 IRIC is an R repository which is specially used for imbalanced classification.
 In IRIC, we provide a set of new implementations of 8 approaches in R for imbalanced classification and integrate another 11 existing popular approaches into it.
 All these approaches can be classfied into 3 strategies: data level, algorithm level and ensemble-based learning strategy.
 In addition, we provide parallel implementations of Bagging-based learning to improve the efficiency of model building.
-The approaches in IRIC are presented in table below.
+The approaches in IRIC are presented in the table below.
 The motivation of building IRIC is that we want to bring convenience to users by integrating a wide set of imbalanced calibration approaches in one library.

    <table>
     <tr>